DaniFoldi/ProtoGUI/README.md

 ## Permissions

 The default permission to open a GUI is `bungeegui.gui.<guiname>`.
 You can override this in the config of each GUI.
-The permission to reload the plugin is `bungeegui.command.reload`.
+The permission for each of the utility commands is `bungeegui.command.<command>`.
+You can see the complete list in-game by typing `/bgui`.

 ## API Usage

 BungeeGUI provides an API which you can use to open and close GUIs for players and more.
 You can obtain the API instance with `BungeeGuiAPI.getInstance()`.

 All available methods have JavaDocs provided in `BungeeGuiAPI.java`.
 [Click here](https://github.com/DaniFoldi/BungeeGUI/blob/main/src/main/java/com/danifoldi/bungeegui/main/BungeeGuiAPI.java) to see the available methods and how to use them.

+NOTE: the placeholder registry is currently in beta, and the API will likely be changed.

 ## Notes